 Car accidents can be costly, and it’s important to know what your options are for recovering the damages you’ve incurred.

 If you have any questions about your rights after a car accident, contact an experienced attorney.
 They can help you understand your options and guide you through the process of filing a claim.

 Most car accident claims in Florida are based on negligence.
 This means that the at-fault driver failed to exercise a reasonable level of care and, as a result, caused an accident.

 To prove negligence, you must show that the at-fault driver owed you a duty of care, they breached that duty, and you were injured due to the breach.

 For example, all drivers have a duty to drive safely and obey the rules of the road.
 If a driver fails to do this and causes an accident, they may be liable for the damages.

 Determining who is at fault in a car accident can be complex.
 If you’ve been in an accident, it’s important to speak with an experienced attorney to help you understand your options.

 What is the Statute of Limitations for Filing a Car Accident Claim in Florida?

 The statute of limitations is the deadline for filing a car accident claim in Florida.
-In most cases, you have four years from the date of the accident to file a claim.
+In most cases, you have two years from the date of the accident to file a claim.
 If you don’t file a claim within that time frame, you may be barred from recovering damages.